ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-options.md

 ## HWCompositing
    - **Type**: `boolean`
    - **Default**: `true`
-   - **Usage**: This option tries to put the scroller on the hardware layer by appending `translateZ(1px)` to the transform CSS property.
+   - **Usage**: This option tries to put the content element on the hardware layer by appending `translateZ(1px)` to the transform CSS property.
 This greatly increases performance especially on mobile and achieve a good scrolling effect.
    - **Note**: Only browsers that support enabling hardware acceleration has the effect.

 ## useTransition